When was the last time you evaluated your compliance recording strategy?

 ”Communications capture is high on the agenda as capital market participants are required to collect structured and unstructured data to fulfill strict record-keeping, monitoring and reporting requirements and looking for ways to drive additional business value from archived interactions.

-- $345 billion worth of cumulative financial penalties were imposed on European and North American banks globally from the financial crisis till the end of 2017 as the regulators stepped up scrutiny.
+The sheer volume of fines and increased regulatory scrutiny by regulators have put severe strain on financial institutions in the past decade.
+According to a recent industry report by Boston Consulting Group, $381 billion worth of cumulative financial penalties were imposed on European and North American banks globally from the financial crisis till the end of 2019 as the regulators stepped up scrutiny.